HPI-DeepLearning-PlaceRecognizer-SS17/webscale-bounding-box/README.md

 Run `npm run startServer` to start the server.
 You can now go to `http://localhost:3000`.
 Three example images are already loaded (with annotated labels).
 Either replace the images in the folder or tell the server with `--imagePath <dir>` where to look.

+## Dockerfile

+You can build a docker image by running the script `buildDockerImage.sh`.